Chronic Lyme Disease Misconceptions: Why Symptoms Are Missed and Dismissed

 A Clinical Perspective on Chronic Lyme Disease Misconceptions

-Recognizing these patterns requires stepping outside rigid frameworks and considering the full clinical picture.
+Recognizing these patterns requires stepping beyond rigid frameworks and considering the full clinical picture.

-Chronic Lyme disease misconceptions are not just theoretical—they directly affect how patients are evaluated, treated, and understood.
+Chronic Lyme disease misconceptions are not just theoretical—they directly affect diagnosis, treatment, and patient outcomes.

 Dr. Daniel Cameron, MD, MPH